‘The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice.’ ~ Brian Herbert

 What is Consent?
 Function in Clinical Practice vs Requirements in Law

-This is a 90-minute medicolegal webinar on looking how the laws affecting Consent in clinical practice.
+This is an interactive workshop looking how medical laws affecting Consent in clinical practice.

 What is a consent?
 What constitutes an adequate legal consent?
 How is this different to what we actually do in our clinical practice.
 We will explore the legal elements and the functions of a consent.
 We explore what constitutes an ‘adequate’ consent in the common law, using interesting landmark cases that have established these laws.
 There will be a discussion on capacity and alternative authorities for consent.
 We will look at what constitutes a good consent, both legally and medically, whilst navigating the practical issues in obtaining consent in today’s clinical practice.

-Rules of Engagement: Regulations in Medical Advertising & Social Media
+Rules of Engagement: Privacy Laws & Regulations in Medical Advertising & Social Media

 Medical Advertising has always been controversial since mid last century.
 This seminar looks at the legislations and regulations associated with Medical Advertising to ensure that your social media and marketing contents are not breaking the law.
 The Australian legal framework for medical advertising is a lot more stringent than many other countries, and attempts to work around the ethical issues of commercialisation of medicine.

-We have done the hard work in sifting through the legislations and regulations for you, so to find out if you are treading too close to the legal boundaries or unintentionally breaking the law with your social media or advertising, join us for a comprehensive look at the laws in this area.
+We have done the hard work in sifting through the legislations and regulations for you, so find out if you are treading too close to the legal boundaries or unintentionally breaking the law.
+Join us for a comprehensive look at your obligations in this area.

-Clinical Documentation: The Who, What, When, Why and How
+Clinical Documentation & Complaint Handling: Who, What, When, Why and How

 As doctors, we have all been guilty of sloppy clinical documentation.
 It is an area that has never been well-taught in Medical School, and it is often not given the time and effort reflective of its importance in clinical practice.
 Documentation is the crux of medicolegal defence, but that is not its true function.
 The main purpose of documentation should not be about the lawyers; it should be about ensuring clinical safety.
 This seminar covers not only what is good documentation, why it is important, who can access it, when should it be done and how can we do it so that it does not impede our clinical efficiency.